 In most cases it will only take one meeting to decide the complaint, but if the members require more information, or they are going to uphold the complaint and have to consider orders, it may take more than one meeting.
 You will be kept up to date with the status of your complaint.

-Note that your name and city/town of residence will be included in the BSA's written decision.
+Note that your name will be included in the BSA's written decision.